 St. Elizabeth Healthcare has been offering pelvic health therapy since 2016 to women and men with urinary, bowel, or sexual dysfunction, treating these and other issues with non-invasive techniques to strengthen, relax, and/or retrain muscles.
-Our physical therapists have been specially trained in pelvic floor therapy.
+Our physical therapists are highly skilled with specialized training in pelvic floor physical therapy.

 What conditions does pelvic health physical therapy address?

 Often, women and men with pelvic floor problems suffer in silence for years.
 Conditions addressed by pelvic floor therapy include: